Gamingapple0/KindaProperProjects/README.md

 ----Stock----

 A simple class Stock which allows you to visualize stock data and also has the capability to generate a simple Linear Regression model to try and predict the future value of the stock and a few other features (Learned: basics of matplotlib, pandas, sklearn, numpy, etc)

+----YTconv----

+A program that uses tkinter as it's gui and selenium as a webscraper to accept a url of a youtube playlist then downloads all the videos in the selected format and saves them in a directory (Learned: Selenium, basic webscraping, basics of tkinter, etc)